- Safe Return to Campus

 Do I need to submit a refund request for Financial Aid?

 A. A refund request form is not needed for financial aid refunds.
-Overpayments from Financial Aid awards will automatically generate a refund check, which is mailed to the address on file with the University.
+Overpayments from Financial Aid awards will automatically generate a refund payment.
+If you are not enrolled in direct deposit, this payment will be a paper check, which is mailed to the address on file with the University.
+Direct deposit payments will be automatically deposited into your bank account.
+This is quickest way to receive your refund payment.
+Instructions on how to enroll in direct deposit are located here.

 Can I use my Financial Aid to pay for my Mason Payment Plan?